samgermain/react-boiler-plate/README.md

 ## How To Use

+All new images must be converted inside `./convert.js`.
+`npm` must be restarted in development mode for the new images to be converted

 Run `npm i` to get all the things installed.

 Meanwhile, you will get alerted whenever there is something 'bad' in your code based on the aforementioned 👆🏽 linting.